 8. Apricot Chicken Orzo with Marcona Almonds

 I know, this recipe sounds a little weird...who wants dried apricots in their dinner?
 Trust me though, it's worth it.
-It's actually fairly similar to risotto and the combo of chicken, apricots and almonds works better than you'd expect.
+It's actually somewhat similar to risotto, and the combo of chicken, apricots and almonds works better than you'd expect.

 9. Sweet Potato Turkey Shepherd's Pie

 Shepherd's pie is one of those classic dishes that everyone seemed to have as a child and didn't necessarily like that much (at least that's the case for me).
-The switches from ground beef to ground turkey and normal white potatoes to sweet potato really change things up and make it healthier and I think more delicious.
+The switches from ground beef to ground turkey and regular white potatoes to sweet potato really change things up and make it healthier, and I think more delicious.